What is hyperbaric oxygen therapy?

 your blood and tissues, typically 10 to 15 times the usual

-amount of oxygen dissolved.
+amount.
 This dissolved oxygen can penetrate

 areas that red blood cells cannot reach, revitalizing tissues